KOUSHIK1831/Collision-Guard-Autonomous-Vehicle-Risk-Prediction/README.md

 Real-time risk dashboards

-The goal is to provide live collision risk alerts and enable preventive actions before accidents occur
+The goal is to provide live collision risk alerts and enable preventive actions before accidents occur.

-.

 🧪 Technologies Used